wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 Now you have completed designing your service.
 It looks as follows.

-- In the Low Code View
+- In the low-code View

     ![Low Code View](../assets/img/services/choreo-service-low-code-view.png)

-- In the Code View
+- In the code View

     ![Low Code View](../assets/img/services/choreo-service-code-view.png)